hemebond/airquake/README.md

 There are many radio messages in the airsay.rc.
 They are only sent to the players of your team in teamplay DM, so you can communicate relatively safe.
 Read the airsay.txt and examine airsay.rc to find more info about impulses etc...
-Basically, everything is bound to keys F1-F8, and pressing F1 shows you what the others do.
+Basically, everything is bound to keys F1-F8, and pressing `F1` shows you what the others do.

-RULES
+### Rules

 This section contains descriptions for different game modes of AirQuake.

 - Single player and Co-op game modes work like usual.
 (Except there are no many co-op starts in the levels, so you may get "telefrag" problems.
 Move away after starting)
-- All monsters are now removed from deathmatch mode, EXCEPT if you have teamplay on, and the monsters belong in either team.
+- All monsters are now removed from deathmatch mode, _except_ if you have teamplay on, and the monsters belong in either team.
 (Defence turrets)
 - Teamplay 1 turns on the team rules:
   * When a new player connects, he joins the team with least players.
   * Players always respawn at their own base.
   * Before respawns, you can change your team if you want.
 Please don't use this excessively, other players might not like it.
-Simply change your color to join another team. ("color 2" in console for blue, 7 for red)
+Simply change your color to join another team. (`color 2` in console for blue, 7 for red)
   * Killing a teammate lowers your frag count.
   * Certain maps may contain people ("enemy officers") you can pick up.
 Bring them to an officer of your team to gain 10 frags, and 5 frags to other